 Agostina Belli (art name of Agostina Maria Magnoni), was born on March 13th 1947 in Milan.
+She have a sister.
 At the age of thirteen she lived the separation of her parents, Domenico Magnoni, a craftsman, and Adele Margherita Dossena, a small entrepreneur.
 Mariuccia, as her relatives affectionately call her, responsibly chooses to go and live with her elderly father, in the Giambellino district, and look after him.
 To maintain herself, she works as an accounting secretary at the department stores "La Rinascente", in Piazza del Duomo in Milan, together with Mariangela Melato, who instead acts as a window dresser.

 She doesn't like school very much, she wanted to be a ballet dancer but she dreams of cinema.
 The occasion arrives by chance, when, at eighteen, she reads about a magazine ("Ciao amici"), that the director Carlo Lizzani is looking for new faces for his next film.
 She presented herself to the selections without a real photo book, but only with a photo taken of the automatic-machines: the assistant director of Lizzani, Giorgio Gentili, burst out laughing, but realizing the singular charm of the girl, she had her portrayed in some professional photos to take to the director in Turin, place of filming.
 Arrived at Parco Sempione accompanied by a crowd of relatives, she presented herself to Lizzani: 1.63 cm, blue eyes, red hair, sweet face and a charming smile: the filmmaker was struck by her; even more when she sees her play the hostage girl of Gian Maria Volontè in his film Banditi a Milano (1968).